Key Measurements to Consider When Designing the Perfect Kitchen Island

 If you have chosen varying benchtop materials in different areas of your kitchen, keep in mind that the difference in thickness between the materials should be kept to a maximum of three millimetres.
 Try to keep surface levels within two millimetres of each other, unless you are drastically changing heights, for example, with the addition of a dining-table-height bench.

-About 1,100 millimetres is the optimal height for a raised dining area at your island, as shown here.
+About 1,100 millimetres is the optimal height for a raised dining area at your island that sits higher than your primary benchtop height.
 Raising the seating area at the island can also be a clever way to hide the main work area of the island bench from the rest of the room.
 Bar stools are suitable for use at a bench of this height.

-About 1,100 millimetres is the optimal height for a raised dining area at your island, as shown here.
+About 1,100 millimetres is the optimal height for a raised dining area at your island that sits higher than your primary benchtop height.
 Raising the seating area at the island can also be a clever way to hide the main work area of the island bench from the rest of the room.
 Bar stools are suitable for use at a bench of this height.

 Standard depths for kitchen island benches range from 600 millimetres to 1,200 millimetres.
 The depth you need will depend on whether your island will be used from both sides – as a dining area as well as a food-preparation area – and if appliances such as stovetops and dishwashers are being housed in the island.
 There is also generally an overhang of 20 millimetres between the edge of your benchtop and the front of any base cabinets in the island.